Simon Rösner: Career overview

 In January 2018, he became the first German player to win a PSA World Series tournament at the Tournament of Champions, played in Grand Central Station, New York, after he followed up a stunning semi-final upset of World No.1 Grégory Gaultier to take an 11-8, 11-9, 6-11, 11-5 victory over World No.7 Tarek Momen in 71 minutes.

-Rosner reached two consecutive finals and three consecutive semi-finals in the US-Open, Qatar Classics and Hong Kong Open, respectively making 2018 the best year on the World Tour.
-He has been the world No. 5 between June 2018 and November 2018 and No. 3 in December 2018.
+Rösner reached two consecutive finals and three consecutive semi-finals in the US-Open, Qatar Classics and Hong Kong Open, respectively making 2018 his best year on the World Tour.
+He was the world No. 5 between June 2018 and November 2018 and No. 3 in December 2018.

 On 21 December 2020, Rösner announced his retirement from the PSA World Tour.
 He was ranked No.1 in Germany and No.8 in the world.